msinghal10/msinghal10.github.io/_pages/about.md

 Recent News
 ======

+<span style="color:blue"> November 2025:</span> Our paper titled "Unequal Privacy: Auditing Demographic Bias Vulnerabilities in Visual Protection Systems" has been accepted to Asia CCS 2026.

 <span style="color:blue"> November 2025:</span> My Dialogue of Civilization proposal titled "Data and Moderation of Content in the European Union and its Implications" has been accepted.
 Excited to spend my upcoming Summer in Germany.
 [DOC: Link](https://goglobal.northeastern.edu/_portal/tds-program-brochure?programid=10837){:target="_blank"}.